system-transparency/system-transparency/README.md

     * Increase count of valid signatures
 * Check if the number of successful signatures is enough.

-## Intel® Trusted Execution Technology (TXT) and Measured Boot

-stboot is designed to opportunistically use platform security features supported by stboot, the machine it runs on, and the OS package it loads.

-stboot supports the platform security features TPM 2.0, TPM 1.2, and Intel TXT.
-TPM 2.0 is preferred above TPM 1.2, and using Intel TXT is preferred above not using Intel TXT. stboot does not support requiring the use of a TPM or Intel TXT.

-When using TPM 1.2 we use SHA-1.
-When using TPM 2.0 we use SHA-256.
-If a TPM is present stboot will measure the entire OS package ZIP file and the descriptor into the TPM before executing it. stboot will also measure the contents of https_roots.pem, ospkg_signing_root.pem, and security_configuration.json from the initramfs.

-If the machine has a TPM, supports Intel TXT, and the OS package contains tboot (Intel’s TXT pre-execution environment), stboot will use Intel TXT and the TPM to measure the OS package before executing it.

-If the machine has a TPM but doesn’t support Intel TXT, or if the OS package doesn’t contain tboot, stboot will use the TPM to measure the OS package before executing it.

-If the machine does not have a TPM, stboot will execute the OS package without measuring it.
-In this case, it doesn’t matter if the machine supports Intel TXT or the OS package contains tboot, as Intel TXT requires a TPM.

-Note that stboot will always verify the signatures on the OS package before executing it, regardless of what platform security features are available on the machine.

 # Debugging

 ## Console Output